AGameAnx/dok-repo/info/units.md

 # Units

-All units which end in `_MP` are the multiplayer variants however not all units have a `_MP` meaning the multiplayer variant is the same as the singleplayer variant.
+All units which end in `_MP` are the multiplayer variants however not all units have a `_MP` variant meaning the multiplayer variant is the same as the singleplayer variant.

 | Unit ID                  | Description
 | ------------------------ | --------------------------